simpledimplejohn/astrology-backend/README.md

 - db.users.find().sort({ name: -1 }).limit(2)
 - db.users.find({ name: "zohn"})

+Using the kitten database
+go into the test db
+test> db.kettens.find()

 ## Next steps for the index.js file
 * Handle API key with .env
 - Create model for user and for the chart